Auste1989/Auste1989.github.io/_posts/2018-07-08-project-benson.md

 ---
 layout: post
 title: The Very First Project @Metis
-quote: "We need women at all levels, including the top, to change the dynamic, reshape the conversation, to make sure women’s voices are heard and heeded, not overlooked and ignored" - Sheryl Sandberg, Facebook COO
+quote: We need women at all levels, including the top, to change the dynamic, reshape the conversation, to make sure women’s voices are heard and heeded, not overlooked and ignored - Sheryl Sandberg, Facebook COO
 ---

 ## Intro: